 Figure 7.
-As Fig. 6, but for the (a) CDSD, (b) CCN and (c) WNoise sub-ensembles.
+As Fig. 6 but for the (a) CDSD, (b) CCN and (c) WNoise sub-ensembles.

-To further elucidate the combined microphysical perturbations and the interdependence of one perturbation (say CCN) when the other (CDSD) is kept constant in the presence of IBC uncertainty, time series of all believable scales calculated between every combination of ensemble members are illustrated in Fig. 8.
-The bold lines in Fig. 8a clearly reveal that CDSD perturbations result in spatial variability at different length scales depending on a certain fixed CCN concentration during weak synoptic control.
-In clean air conditions (maritime aerosol content, dark blue lines in Fig. 8a), the mean believable scale attains 10 km roughly 3 hours after the onset of the believable scale's growth.
-At 22 UTC, towards the end of the diurnal cycle, the value increases to 15 km.
-On the other hand, for polluted conditions (dark red and green lines), the mean believable scales attain larger values, 15 km at 16 UTC and 30 to 40 km at 22 UTC.
+green lines), the mean believable scales attain larger values: 15 km at 16:00 UTC and 30 to 40 km at 22:00 UTC.
 The mean length scale of disagreement given by the CDSD perturbations in polluted conditions (high CCN concentrations) is twice as large as in clean conditions (low CCN concentrations).
-Note, however, that there is big variability among pairs of ensemble members, hence the IBC dependence is larger than the impact of the background CCN condition.
+Note, however, that there is large variability among pairs of ensemble members, and hence the IBC dependence is larger than the impact of the background CCN condition.
 A similar systematic dependence can be found for the CCN perturbations' impact with different fixed CDSD shape parameters.
-The mean believable scale with the broadest CDSD (lightest grey lines in Fig. 8b) reaches 10 km at 16 UTC and 50 km after 22 hours of lead time.
-With the narrowest CDSD (black lines), the mean believable scale of CCN perturbations is 20 km at 16 UTC and increases to 100 km later.
+The mean believable scale with the broadest CDSD (lightest grey lines in Fig. 8b) reaches 10 km at 16:00 UTC and 50 km after 22 h of lead time.
+With the narrowest CDSD (black lines), the mean believable scale of CCN perturbations is 20 km at 16:00 UTC and increases to 100 km later.
 Interestingly, the mean believable scale with the narrowest CDSD is by a factor of 2 larger than the broadest CDSD.
-This relationship is similar to that found in spatially averaged precipitation amounts, namely polluted CCN and narrow CDSD conditions lead to larger variability (Fig. 4).
+This relationship is similar to that found in spatially averaged precipitation amounts; namely polluted CCN and narrow CDSD conditions lead to larger variability (Fig. 4).